pydicom/pynetdicom/docs/tutorials/create_scu.rst

 message proposing which :dcm:`DICOM services<part04/PS3.4.html>` it would like to use.
 The receiving AE, the *acceptor*, goes through the proposal and either:

-* Accepts the association by replying with an :dcm:`A-ASSOCIATE-AC
+* Accepts the association and replies with an :dcm:`A-ASSOCIATE-AC
   <part08/sect_9.3.3.html>` message.
 However, just because an association has
   been accepted doesn't mean that all the proposed services have also been accepted.
-* Rejects the association by replying with an :dcm:`A-ASSOCIATE-RJ
+* Rejects the association and replies with an :dcm:`A-ASSOCIATE-RJ
   <part08/sect_9.3.4.html>` message.
 * Aborts the association negotiation by sending an :dcm:`A-ABORT
   <part08/sect_9.3.8.html>` message.